pardaz-banu/QR-code-generation/README.md

 If qrcode module is not installed, install it using pip command.
 Use the followwing command in the command prompt

     pip install qrcode

 In the following code, make() generates the qrcode and stores in im variable the image generated we save in the system in the name 'qr.png' in png formate You can find the your QR code image in the directory you saved your code.
+Data can be any video or text or any file.
+For any data QR will be generated.
 '''

 import qrcode

 im = qrcode.make("any data here !")  # can keep any data

 im.save("qr.png", "PNG")